 Under target profit pricing, a company first sets the target profit that it wants to achieve.
 Based on the target profit, the company calculates the selling price.

 Cost-Based Pricing – How to Use?

 Let’s understand this with the help of an example.
-For Company ABC total cost of a product is $500.
+For Company ABC, the total cost of a product is $500.
 The profit margin or mark-up is 20%.
-On the basis mark-up pricing, the minimum selling price would be Total cost of the product plus a profit margin.
+On the basis of mark-up pricing, the minimum selling price would be the Total cost of the product plus a profit margin.
 This means $500 + 100 (20% * $500) or $600.

-Such use of the cost-based pricing may also help a company to overcome some of its drawbacks.
+Such use of cost-based pricing may also help a company to overcome some of its drawbacks.